robhowley/betterby-bike/_posts/news/2024-07-16-citylab-2015-biz-case-parking-to-bike-lanes.md

 ---
-title: The Complete Business Case for Converting Street Parking Into Bike Lanes, CityLab, 2015
+title: The Complete Business Case for Converting Street Parking Into Bike Lanes, 2015
 categories:
   - In the news
 tags: